braineering/ares/README.md

 For example, to print the app version, you need to run:

     $> java -jar path/to/bot-1.0-jar-optimized.jar --version

+If no custom configuration is specified, the bot looks for the configuration file `config.yaml` in the current working directory.
+Notice that the current working directory is the directory from where JVM is executed, not where the Jar is located.
+If no such file can be found, the bot loads the default configuration.
+Notice that the default configuration does not provide the bot with any controller.

 NOTE: when no custom configuration is specified, the bot looks for a file `config.yaml` in the current working directory.
 If no such file is found, the bot loads its default